OpenBankingUK/opendata-api-docs-pub/smeloan/sme-loan.md

                             "LoanProviderInterestRateType": "LoanProviderBaseRate",
                             "LoanProviderInterestRate": "8.65",
                             "Notes": [
                               "Representative example: 9.0%  APR based on an assumed unsecured loan amount of £8,000 with 60 monthly repayments of £164.71 at an annual interest rate of 8.65% (variable).
-Total amount payable £9,882.60. <br>The representative APR is an illustration of the rate that the majority of customers will receive.
+Total amount payable £9,882.60.
+The representative APR is an illustration of the rate that the majority of customers will receive.
 If a loan is described as having a particular representative APR, then we expect to offer that rate or better to at least 51% of the applicants we accept.
 Other customers may get a different rate based on their individual circumstances.
 This figure is not necessarily the rate you will be receiving and is for illustrative purposes only."
                             ]
                           }
                         ]